ballerina-platform/ballerina-lang/docs/tutorials/passthrough-service.md

 This is how resources and services can equate to the URL that you are calling.

 In addition to this, there can be a query parameter added to the title.
-In this scenario, you are querying books that have "WSO2" in the title, so the title is as follows.
+In this scenario, you are querying books that have "WSO2" in the title, so the URL is as follows.

 > http://localhost:9090/books/title?title=wso2